mcdougallab/matlabneuroninterface/README.md

 ## Notes

-This version only works on Windows (for now).
-We use clibgen with MinGW64, and give it a static library (a .a file), which is included in bin/.
+We use clibgen with MinGW64, and give it a .a static library file, which is included in bin/.

+Hence this version only works on Windows (for now) for MATLAB versions R2022a and up; at this version support for .a static libraries was added.

 To convert the libnrniv.dll file to a static library we used the following
 steps: